-As women most of us have been on diets most of our adult lives.
-You’ve counted calories, weighed foods, bought pre-made portioned foods, tracked points, went to groups, tried online versions, and longed for the cheat days.
+As women, most of us have been on diets most of our adult lives.
+You’ve counted calories, weighed foods, bought pre-made portioned foods, tracked points, went to groups, tried online versions and longed for the cheat days.
 And some of it worked.
 You lost weight.
 And then regained, and lost again and regained.

-If someone would just tell you what to eat for the next three weeks and guarantee you’d lose 10 lbs. you’d do it.
+If someone would just tell you what to eat for the next three weeks and guarantee you’d lose 10 lbs you’d do it.
 Sound familiar?

-But you know deep down quick fixes don’t work
+But you know deep down quick fixes don’t work.

 Sure you can lose 10 lbs. in three weeks but chances are you’re going to gain it back even quicker.
 It’s why every couple of months you’re staring a new diet.

-What it is about is turning to food and eating when you aren’t hungry.
+What it is about, is turning to food and eating when you aren’t hungry.
 Eating when your body doesn’t actually need fuel, but is sending a hunger message.
 Instead of needing more food, you’re craving something else.
 You’re hungry for something.
 But you aren’t quite sure what that something else is, so you reach for the cookie.

-When you eat when your body isn’t hungry you gain weight
+When you eat when your body isn’t hungry you gain weight.

 These cravings, for what you have deemed as bad foods, are messages from your body that something is out of balance; whether it’s physical, emotional or psychological you’re hungry for something.
 And because dealing with the emotional or psychological is hard work, and less obvious, you tend to resort to the easy way out which is feeding the physical.

 What’s likely going on is an emotional craving.
 A need for some emotional nourishment.
-It’s this unresolved emotion that creates the stuckness, the sabotaging the hurdles we just can’t seem to overcome.
+It’s this unresolved emotion that creates the stuckness, the sabotaging, the hurdles we just can’t seem to overcome.

-Uncovering what lies beneath the impulses to eat when you’re not hungry takes hard work
+Uncovering what lies beneath the impulses to eat when you’re not hungry takes hard work.

 1. Pause.
-Whenever your body is craving something pause for a moment and ask yourself, “What is really going on here?
+Whenever your body is craving something pause for a moment and ask yourself, “What’s really going on here?
 Am I truly hungry for food, or is there something else that might soothe my cravings and nourish me like some fresh air, a hug, a big glass of water or a hot bath?”

 3. Write a letter to your body.
 Take some time to meditate, get grounded and connected to your body and your heart.
 Think about what your body really needs.
 In your journal set an intention to listen more carefully and mindfully to the messages your body sends.
 Accept and be grateful for your body.
 Promise to act in a more loving way toward it.
 Be specific about the action steps you will take to implement the intention.
-For example you could include overcoming addictions, exercising more regularly, learning about healthy foods or getting support and guidance.